miayam/miayam/README.md

     }) %>
 ```

-Therefore, every template will have unique minified, production ready assets that's only
-needed by pages that include it. *About* page will not load assets required by *Home* page.
+As a result, each template will have distinct minified, production-ready assets that are only required by pages that include it.
+The assets required by the *Home* page will not be loaded by the *About* page.
 As few assets as possible.

 ## Usage